A sandy beach stretching no less than 13 kilometres along the coast of Noordwijk. Are you looking for some peace and quiet?

 With a little help...

-People who are less mobile can also get onto the beach.
-How?
-Using the special beach wheelchairs or a big open jeep.'Jutter' beach wheelchairs are available all year round.
-These are entirely made of plastic, have soft, broad tyres and are waterproof, so that they can go a little way into the water.
-Reservations at various beach cafés from April to September.
-In winter: Mr. C. Imthorn, telephone +31 (0)6 - 83 99 6004.
+Are you disabled or less mobile to get on the beach?
+On the beach of Noordwijk, beach wheelchairs are available throughout the year and free of charge.
+These are made of plastic, have soft, broad tyres and are waterproof, so that they can go a little way into the water.